FLOW-3D CAST is supported on 64-bit Windows and Linux platforms.

 Memory and Processor Speed

-A minimum of 2GB of RAM is recommended per processor core.
-For example, a workstation with two 6-core CPUs should have at least 24 gigabytes of memory.
+A minimum of 4GB of RAM is recommended per processor core.
+For example, a workstation with two 6-core CPUs should have at least 48 gigabytes of memory.
 Note however that the amount of RAM required is highly problem dependent.
 For simulations with large domains, or with complex geometry requiring fine resolution, significantly more RAM than the required minimum will be necessary.
-Memory speed has a small affect on simulation time and typically 1333 or 1600 MHz memory is adequate.

 Simulation time on Windows and Linux is comparable.
 Users may choose whichever operating system they prefer.